-How to get checks and assessments on volunteers, employees and trustees if your charity works with vulnerable groups.
+How to get checks and assessments on volunteers, employees and trustees if your charity works with children and adults at risk.

 Criminal record checks

-- making trustees, staff and volunteers aware of what abuse is and how to spot it
+- making all trustees, employees and volunteers aware of what abuse is and how to spot it

 - having a clear system of reporting concerns as soon as abuse is identified or suspected

-- responding to abuse rapidly and carrying out investigations confidentially
+- responding to abuse or allegations of abuse rapidly and carrying out investigations confidentially

 - preventing harm and abuse with a rigorous recruitment and interview process